DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/SETUP/Customer-and-Client-Management.md

     **Address Tab**
 7.  **Add or Edit addresses**—Select Add or Edit as required, and a pop-up window will be displayed.
 Multiple addresses can be stored for each organisation's customer for different purposes.
 8.  **Name or Description** – This does not print when an address is used in reports, invoices, statements etc. Enter a name to be associated with this address or a description of the type of address it is, such as Office address, Postal address etc. The purpose can also be used for this type of function
 9.  **Purpose** – Select the purpose(s) for the address.
 The purpose is a field that can be customised by any organisation so that tailored purposes can be created to suit the organisation’s needs.
 Ensure you select the purpose based on what the address should be used for.
-Eg. Invoice is the purpose that is usually used for the address that should appear on the invoice, Statement might also be used if this has a separate address
+Eg. Invoice is the purpose that is usually used for the address that should appear on the invoice, Statement might also be used if it has a separate address
 10. **Address fields** – Enter the address into the appropriate fields.
 City and postcode verification is available.
 11. **Primary** – Select if this is to be the main address for the organisation customer, can only be the 1 Primary address
     **Contact information tab**